Why Vestibular Rehabilitation Plays an Important Role in Your Post Concussion Exercise Program

 If your vestibular system is impacted, normal functioning and activities may prove difficult.
 Consequently, you may experience a rapid decline in your quality of life.

 However, vestibular therapy offers a solution to vestibular issues that may arise due to a concussion injury or other head trauma.
 There are many pros and cons of physical therapy, but in the case of neuro physical therapy, the good far outweighs the bad.

 But First, What is the Vestibular System and Its Relation to a Concussion?

-When you suffer a blow or other trauma to the head, the inner ear is frequently impacted.
+When you suffer a blow or other trauma to the head, it frequently impacts the inner ear.
 The workings of the inner ear are part of your vestibular system.
 This system helps maintain balance and stability, and also helps you gauge where you are in space and in relation to gravity.
 Combined with your vision and proprioception (touch), the vestibular system allows you to maintain your balance and remain upright.
 It makes performing everyday tasks and home exercise possible.
 Good balance and increased mobility are traits that people often take for granted – especially if they’ve never been sick, injured, or had these suffer.
 Vestibular therapy for disabilities is also common, as the techniques used promote increased stability, mobility, and overall well-being.

 Essentially, the vestibular system uses sensory input from fluid and receptors to help you stand, walk, and sit.
 When it’s affected by injury, you may feel dizzy, nauseous, and have difficulty concentrating.
 As a result, you may have problems performing your daily activities.
 Vestibular physical therapy exercises for concussion rehabilitation can help you get back on your feet.